forestdb/forestdb.org/models/2025-problang-comparison-class.md

 For the utterance model, there are three possible utterances, characterized as positive ("tall"), negative ("short"), and null ("silence").

 For the meaning function, the goal is to return a boolean (*true* or *false*) that reflects whether the given utterance correctly describes the given state's relationship to the given threshold. *In the basic adjective model, our meaning function was similar, where it took in utterance, price, and theta.
-In our model, price is similar to state and theta provided a relevant threshold, like our thresholds object*
+In our model, price is similar to state and theta provided a relevant threshold, like our thresholds object.*

 ~~~~
 var utterances = ["tall", "short", "silence"]